-In Malaysia, our estates are being readied to align their operations with the requirements of the Malaysian Sustainable Palm Oil ("MSPO"), in keeping to the mandatory timeline of 30 June 2019 (for entities without any certifications) to obtain the MSPO MSPO standards certification.
-The provide general principles for the implementation, establishment and improvement of the operational practices of a sustainability system to ensure the sustainability of palm oil.
+In Malaysia, our estates are being readied to align their operations with the requirements of the Malaysian Sustainable Palm Oil ("MSPO"), in keeping to the mandatory timeline of 30 June 2019 (for entities without any certifications) to obtain the MSPO certification.
+The MSPO standards provide general principles for the implementation, establishment and improvement of the operational practices of a sustainability system to ensure the sustainability of palm oil.